-Stress diarrhea is a common physical response in dogs to stress or anxiety.
-Examples of stressful situations that can trigger gastrointestinal (GI) upset include adoption, boarding, separation from the owner, changes in the household or environment and introduction of a new pet or family member.
+Dog diarrhea is caused for numerous reasons including stress.
+Common stressful situations that can trigger gastrointestinal (GI) upset in a dog include adoption, boarding, separation anxiety from their owner, changes in the household or environment and introduction of a new pet or family member.

-When dogs are anxious or upset, they can experience acute, short-term diarrhea.
-Again, a probiotic supplement can be used to calm the digestive tract and restore the balance of microflora in the intestine that is disrupted by gastrointestinal (GI) upset.
+When your dog feels anxious or upset, they can experience acute, short-term diarrhea.
+Here, again, a probiotic supplement can be used to calm your dog’s digestive tract and promote colonization of good bacteria to help maintain microbial balance in the intestine.

-Learn more about stress diarrhea by visiting your Veterinarian and ask your veterinarian about Pro Plan® Veterinary® Diets FortiFlora®
+Learn more about canine stress diarrhea in dogs by visiting your Veterinarian and ask your veterinarian about Pro Plan® Veterinary® Diets FortiFlora®.

 If your dog experiences diarrhea frequently, they may have dietary sensitivities that should be examined by your veterinarian.
 In addition to a canine probiotic, many veterinarians prescribe a highly digestible prescription dog food formula.
 Ask your veterinarian about Purina® ProPlan® Veterinary Diets.